 There are many fantastic places to stay in and around Ijevan.
 Here are three of our top picks, including Belleville Guesthouse, the place we crashed when we were visiting the city!

-Located in one of the most beautiful parts of Ijevan, Guesthouse Anakhit is one of the best and affordable places to stay in Ijevan.
+Located in one of the most beautiful parts of Ijevan, Guesthouse Anahit is one of the best and most affordable places to stay in Ijevan.

 The fresh, homemade food (can be breakfast, lunch, and/or dinner) can be served on the terrace with a pool with an amazing view… making it definitely worth the stay!